willhk10/Pi-in-the-Sky/README.md

 ### Work Done
 * Finished design of new cone!
 Added in wall to catch servo arm and holes to prevent the face of the rocket from falling into oblivion when parachute deploys.
 * Printed the top cone to see if it will work through ground testing.

+# 4.11.22
+### Work Done
+* Tested how the parachute door fit on the top part of cone
+* Printed bottom part of cone

+# 4.13.22
+### Work Done
+* Bolted together top and bottom parts of cone
+* Attached servo and servo horn
+* Tested parachute release mechanism
+* Tested parachute and realized that we need a larger parachute given the mass of our rocket